scala-native/scala-native/docs/user/interop.md

 }
 ```

-The limitation of `...` interop requires that it\'s
+The limitation of `...` interop requires that it's
 arguments needs to passed directly to variadic arguments function or
 arguments need to be inlined.
 This is required to obtain enough
 information on how arguments show be passed in regards to C ABI.
 Passing